healthchecks/healthchecks/templates/docs/github_actions.md

 ## Using the `workflow_run` Trigger

-Alternatively, you can put the pinging logic in a separate workflow, and configure it to trigger every time your main workflow finished.
+Alternatively, you can put the pinging logic in a separate workflow, and configure it to trigger every time your main workflow finishes.
 The main workflow:

 ```yaml
 name: Hourly Housekeeping